NimbusInformatics/ncpi-fhir-pfb-prototype/README.md

 ## Setup Access with the NCPI FHIR Server

 Here are specific instructions for accessing the [NCPI FHIR Server](https://github.com/ncpi-fhir/ncpi-api-fhir-service).
+You will need to save the cookie from the FHIR server in order to use the FHIR to PFB script.